korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/mapping.md

 Map documents and corpora {#mapping}
 ====================================

-Remember Salt differentiates between the corpus-structure and the document-structure.
-The document-structure contains the primary data (data sources) and the linguistic annotations.
+Remember Salt differentiates between the corpus structure and the document structure.
+The document structure contains the primary data (data sources) and the linguistic annotations.
 A bunch of such information is grouped to a document (`SDocument` in Salt).
-The corpus-structure now is a grouping mechanism to group several documents to a corpus or sub-corpus (`SCorpus` in Salt).
-Therefore, mapping the document-structure and corpus-structure is the main task of a Pepper module.
+The corpus structure now is a grouping mechanism to group several documents to a corpus or sub-corpus (`SCorpus` in Salt).
+Therefore, mapping the document structure and corpus structure is the main task of a Pepper module.
 Normally the conceptual mapping of elements between a model or format *X* and Salt is the most tricky part.
 Not necessarily in a technical sense, but in a semantical.
-For getting a clue how the mapping can technically be realized, we strongly recommend, to read the Salt model guide and the quick user guide on [u.hu-berlin.de/saltnpepper/](u.hu-berlin.de/saltnpepper/).
+For getting a clue how the mapping can technically be realized, we strongly recommend, to read the Salt model guide and the quick user guide on [http://corpus-tools.org/salt/#documentation](http://corpus-tools.org/salt/#documentation).
 We here primarily focus on the technical part of the Pepper workflow and especially on the Pepper modules.
 But in our Sample module, a lot of templates exist of how to deal with a Salt model.
-Especially the `SampleImporter` is full of instructions to create a Salt model.
+Especially the importer is full of instructions to create a Salt model.

 There are two aspects having a big impact on the inner architecture of a Pepper module.
 First we have the convention over configuration aspect and second we have the aspect of parallelizing a mapping job.
 This results in a relatively long stack of function calls to give you an intervention option on several points.
 We come to this later.
 But if you are happy with the defaults, it is rather simple to implement your module.
-Again, the `PepperModule` is a singleton instance for each Pepper step, whereas there is one instance of `PepperMapper` per `SDocument` and `SCorpus` object in the workflow.
+Again, the @ref org.corpus_tools.pepper.modules.PepperModule is a singleton instance for each Pepper step, whereas there is one instance of @ref org.corpus_tools.pepper.modules.PepperMapper per `SDocument` and `SCorpus` object in the workflow.

 Enough with words, let's dig into the code.
-Have a look at the following snippet, which is part of each `PepperModule`:
+Have a look at the following snippet, which is part of each @ref org.corpus_tools.pepper.modules.PepperModule:
+\code

-    public PepperMapper createPepperMapper(SElementId sElementId){
+    public PepperMapper createPepperMapper(Identifier identifier){
-        SampleMapper mapper= new SampleMapper();
+        MyMapper mapper= new MyMapper();
         //1: module is an im-or exporter?
-        // passing the physical location to mapper mapper.setResourceURI(getSElementId2ResourceTable()
+        // passing the physical location to mapper mapper.setResourceURI(getIdentifier2ResourceTable()
-              .get(sElementId));
+              .get(identifier));
         //2: differentiate between documents and corpora
-        if (sElementId.getSIdentifiableElement()
+        if (identifier.getIdentifiableElement()
             instanceof SDocument){
             //do some specific stuff for documents
-        }else if (sElementId.getSIdentifiableElement()
+        }else if (identifier.getIdentifiableElement()
                   instanceof SCorpus){
             //do some specific stuff for corpora
         }
         return(mapper);
     }
+\endcode

-This method is supposed to provide a new instance of a specialized `PepperMapper`.
+This method is supposed to provide a new instance of a specialized @ref org.corpus_tools.pepper.modules.PepperMapper.
 Although the main initializations, necessary for the workflow (e.g. passing the customization properties, see ?) are done by Pepper in the back, this is the place to make some specific configurations depending on your implementation.
 If your module is an im- or exporter, it might be necessary to pass the physical location of that file or folder where the Salt model is supposed to be imported from or exported to (see position 1 in the code).
 Sometimes it might be necessary to differentiate the type of object which is supposed to be mapped (either an `SCorpus` or `SDocument` object).
 This is shown in the snippet under position 2.

-That's all we have to do in class `PepperModule` for the mapping task, now we come to the class `PepperMapper`.
+That's all we have to do in interface @ref org.corpus_tools.pepper.modules.PepperModule for the mapping task, now we come to the interface @ref org.corpus_tools.pepper.modules.PepperMapper.
 Here you find three methods, supposed to be overridden, as shown in the following snippet.
+\code

-    public class SampleMapper implements PepperMapperImpl {
+    public class MyMapper implements PepperMapperImpl {

         @Override
         protected void initialize(){